dimitris-thomopoulos/samurai-game/README.md

 The folder game-assets contains the images and sounds used in the game.

-Find the original idea here: [repository] (https://github.com/vkomianos/p5-asteroids-game.git).
+Find the original idea here: https://github.com/vkomianos/p5-asteroids-game.git

 ## Play online
-You can play the game <a href="https://dimitris-thompoulos.github.io/samurai-game/index.html" target="new">online</a>.
+You can play the game <a href="https://dimitris-thomopoulos.github.io/samurai-game/index.html" target="new">online</a>.

 ## Libraries used
 The game uses the [p5 javascript library] (https://p5js.org/) and the [v1.5.0] (https://github.com/processing/p5.js/releases/download/v1.5.0/p5.min.js)is included in this project.